 The Criminal Risk Prevention Model identifies and assesses the crimes included in the Criminal Code that may impact MAPFRE in terms of exposure to risk and impact (monetary and non-monetary penalties, loss of reputation, and other financial losses).
-Likewise, the existing controls are identified and evaluated to prevent the aforementioned crimes from occurring along the value chain.
-The Corporate Compliance

-Management chairs the Criminal Risks Committee, enabling the company to react appropriately to the possible materialization of a criminal risk.
+Likewise, the existing controls are identified and evaluated to prevent the aforementioned crimes from occurring along the chain.
+The Corporate Compliance chairs the Management Criminal Committee, enabling the company to react appropriately to the possible materialization of a criminal risk.